Tools to discover

 Body image is the perception we have of our physical appearance, what we believe we project and how we feel in our body.
 Some people strongly link their self-esteem to their body image and talk harshly about their body.
 Being constantly dissatisfied with one’s body image can generate its share of psychological, physical, and relational problems, and in some cases lead to the development of an eating disorders.
 It can be very difficult to live every day with a small, dissatisfied and demanding inner voice that compares us to ideals… that don’t even exist!
 If you feel that your relationship with your image and food is taking up too much space in your life and affecting your health, it’s important to seek support as soon as the first signs appear.

 Self-esteem is not fixed in time, and there are days when it’s not so easy.
 It’s normal not to like yourself all the time.
+You can also love yourself and want to improve at the same time.
 That said, there are certain signs that your self-esteem could benefit from nurturing.
 For example, if you worry a lot about your image, you feel excluded or different from others, you don’t tolerate criticism well or you stay in situations in which you don’t feel good.

 The good news is that self-esteem can be worked on!
 But it doesn’t happen overnight, and it can take time to build.
 Here are a few tips to help you maintain a positive attitude towards yourself.
 It’s not magic, but reminding yourself of these elements daily can help you move towards acceptance of yourself as a whole person.